Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-inference.md

 You can easily create and efficiently execute data stream pipelines that consist of neural networks as filters in pipelines.

-The main features of the Machine Learning Inference API include:
+The main features of the Machine Learning Inference API include the following:

 - Construction of data pipeline